hostilefork/replpad-js/README.md

 ReplPad depends on libRebol.js, which is the JavaScript version of Ren-C's "lightweight" API.

+It uses the `load-r3.js` hosted on S3.
+This loader detects browser features, and knows where to find hosted copies of builds for the empterpreter (OS-ID = 0.16.1) or the WebAssembly/WASM-Threads version (OS-ID = 0.16.2)

-The libRebol.js loader is being designed to load hosted files from the web, and automatically detect browser features to see if it needs the emterpreter (OS-ID = 0.16.1) or the WebAssembly/WASM-Threads version (OS-ID = 0.16.2) But if you want to run against a local version you build or download yourself, the libraries and related support files should be in subdirectories with these names:
+The loader supports parsing the URL requested to load the page and looks for `?local`, which requests running against a build relative to the location of the page.
+If you go with this option, you will need to build or obtain copies of the compiled Rebol interpreter in subdirectories with these names:

 * `%0.16.1/libr3.js`
 * `%0.16.1/libr3.wasm`